Attention, IT Department: You are no longer needed.

 As consumers used new technology in their homes, they also wanted to bring it into the workplace and, eventually, the line between personal and business tech began to blur.
 Knowing that IT was likely to say “no” to these new apps and devices, employees brought them in anyway, neglecting to consider the security impact.

-They gravitated towards removable media to obtain files, first using floppy/zip disks, then CDs, USB flash drives and cards and portable external hard drives.
+They gravitated towards removable media to obtain files, first using floppy/zip disks, then CDs, USB flash drives and cards, portable external hard drives, and consumer-grade file sharing platforms.
 They shared files through unencrypted email and over naked FTP servers.
 The cheaper and larger that storage got, the more it was accepted and used en masse.

 Around the turn of the last century, employees had become much more computer savvy.
 Using personal cloud accounts like Dropbox and accessing browser-based applications instead of desktop programs became second nature.
 Cell phones evolved into smartphones and browser-based applications became available as mobile apps.